 Your safety and the safety of our physicians and staff remain our highest priority.

-If you are experiencing symptoms of fever, cough or shortness of breath, have traveled on a cruise, been to any affected geographic areas China, Iran, Europe, US States: New York, New Jersey or Connecticut or have been exposed to someone sick with COVID-19 in the last 14 days, we MUST reschedule your appointment to a future date.
+If you are experiencing symptoms of fever, cough or shortness of breath, have traveled internationally, or have been exposed to someone with COVID-19 in the last 14 days, we MUST reschedule your appointment to a future date.

 Signs and symptoms of COVID-19 may appear two to 14 days after exposure and can include:

 - Shortness of breath or difficulty breathing

 - New loss of taste or smell